 If you take a measured approach, you can learn quickly though.

-the end every stroke you make on a surface will make you better at
+In the end, every stroke you make on a surface will make you better at drawing in general.

-no matter how far you get in your journey as an artist, the learning
+But no matter how far you get in your journey as an artist, the learning never ends!

-a great artist requires you to push yourself and try new things all
+Becoming a great artist requires you to push yourself and try new things all the time.

-If you need proof that you can learn to draw, I’ve got you covered.
+If you need proof that anyone can learn to draw, I’ve got you covered.
 Let this be the motivation to start today.

 1. Max Deutsch Learned Portrait Drawing in 30 Days